The Saragossa Manuscript (film): Plot

 During a battle in the Aragonese town of Saragossa (Zaragoza) during the Napoleonic Wars, an officer retreats to the second floor of an inn.
 He finds a large book with drawings of two men hanging on a gallows and two women in a bed.
 An enemy officer tries to arrest him but ends up translating the book for him; the second officer recognizes its author as his own grandfather, who was a captain in the Walloon Guard.

 A flashback then recounts the tale of the ancestor, Alfonso van Worden, who appears with two servants, seeking the shortest route through the Sierra Morena Mountains.
 The two men warn him against taking his chosen route because it leads through haunted territory.
 At an apparently deserted inn, the Venta Quemada, he is invited to dine with two Moorish princesses, Emina and Zibelda, in a secret inner room.
 They inform the captain that they are his cousins and, as the last of the Gomelez line, he must marry them both to provide heirs.
 However, he must convert to Islam.
 He jokingly calls them ghosts, despite having told his servants with great bravado that ghosts do not exist.
-Then they seduce him and give him a skull goblet to drink from.
+They seduce him and give him a skull goblet to drink from.

 He wakes and finds himself back in the desolate countryside, lying next to a heap of skulls under a gallows.
 He meets a hermit priest who is trying to cure a possessed man; the latter tells his story, which also involves two sisters and a different kind of forbidden love.
 Alfonso sleeps in the hermitage's chapel, hearing strange voices at night.

 When he wakes and rides off, he is captured by the Spanish Inquisition.
 He is rescued by the two princesses, aided by the gang of the Zoto brothers (two of whom had appeared dead on the ground near the gallows).
 Back in the inner room, the two princesses become amorous with Alfonso but they are interrupted by Sheikh Gomelez, who forces the captain at sword point to drink from the skull goblet.